 For comparison, we performed the same analysis on the host star's spectrum.
 We cross-correlated its spectrum with the best-fit model (see Sect. \ref{subsec:binary_stars}).
-The cross-correlation functions between the MRS spectrum of the host star and this model show a peak in all bands, with a S/N ranging from 5 to 12, depending on the bands and their spectral features, which cause variations in the S/N. We observe an offset in the radial velocity of the host binary, ranging from +70 to +100 km/s depending on the bands.
+The cross correlation functions between the MRS spectrum of the host star and this model show a peak in all bands, with a $S/N$ ranging from 5 to 12, depending on the bands and their spectral features, which cause variations in the $S/N$.
+We observe an offset in the radial velocity of the host binary, ranging from +70 to +100 km/s depending on the bands.
 The uncertainty in these values likely arises from line undersampling or wavelength calibration.

 Although the contrast between the companion and the host is not particularly challenging and does not hinder direct spectral extraction, we also present an alternative approach for molecular detection, known as the ``molecular mapping'' method, as previously applied to MIRI/MRS simulated data \citep{patapis_direct_2022, malin_simulated_2023}.
 This complementary analysis is detailed in Appendix~\ref{sec:molecular_mapping}.
 This method confirms the presence of H$_2$O and CO in both the planetary-mass companion and the host stars.
 The correlation with hydrocarbon models also reveals the companion, demonstrating that the ``molecular mapping'' approach is effective at detecting circumplanetary disks.